313801120/xiyueta/README.md

   </a>
 </p>
 <p align=center>
-  Xiyueta is a fast, small, and feature-rich JavaScript library
+  Xiyueta is a fast, small, and feature-rich JavaScript library.
 </p>